SebastianUA/terraform/google_cloud_platform/examples/cloudbuild_trigger/README.md

-# Work with AWS CLOUDBUILD_TRIGGER via terraform
+# Work with CLOUDBUILD_TRIGGER via terraform

 A terraform module for making CLOUDBUILD_TRIGGER.